 At the same time, Credit Unions are moving from no change to change is a constant, to now suddenly rapid change is a constant.
 Even before the pandemic, CUs were growing 4% each year.
 That means more employees and more branches.
 Covid-19 has rattled the banking industry, especially for small community-oriented organizations with many locations.
 Employees are working from home due to the pandemic, but many will continue to work from home, at least partially, far into the future.
 How does CU HR adjust?

 The good news is these changes have brought much-needed adjustments into using technology to facilitate the employee experience.
-Credit Union Human Resource departments are looking to unifying employee apps and experiences inside Microsoft 365, Google, Slack, or other tools.
+Credit Union employee recognition by Human Resource departments are looking to unifying employee apps and experiences inside Microsoft 365, Google, Slack, or other tools.
 In 2020, Microsoft Teams, a social collaboration app, jumped over 50% in usage.
 That’s why the app Recognize, and many other important tools, are in Microsoft Teams or Outlook.
 This way, staff can stay in one or few tools to do many functions.
 The end result is these advancements are making knowledge sharing and time-to-app faster.

 Incentivize Wellness & Good Habits

 Credit Unions value the health of their employees much like they value the wellness of the organization the credit union services and the community at large.
 With technology, companies can gamify wellness and make it more fun.

 One example is using points.
 Credit Unions can give points to employees who complete specific tasks, such as meditation or going for a walk.
 You can manage the points through a spreadsheet, email, or a program like Recognize.

 In the employee recognition platform, Recognize, admins of the incentives program assign points to tasks and then choose which employees to submit that task.
 When they do, their manager is notified to approve or deny the task.
 If approved, the employee earns points that can be redeemed in the rewards catalog in Recognize.